 Uma Rupia, Portuguese India, 1912

 Silver 1 Rupee (Uma Rupia) of Portuguese India - Republic of Portugal, minted in 1912.
+Instead of the head of the ruler, as was the custom earlier, this coin carries the head of liberty.
 In 1908, an assassin shot dead King Carlos 1 of Portugal and heir apparent, Luis Phillipe - in what was called the Lisbon Regicide.
 The two killings led to the ascension of King Manuel II, who reigned for just 2 years before he was deposed and Portugal was declared a Republic.

 These coins were identical in weight and silver content to the previous Uma Rupia coins and silver rupees of British India.